 In UG theory, the properties of each grammar would be the union of the set of invariant properties with the set of properties stemming from parametrized conditions.
 UG theory necessarily comprises any parametric variant of each and any human language that has ever been spoken and will ever be spoken by human beings on this planet.
 It is not just a potential of the theory that would be activated in case a particular property of the given language requires it.
-UG is active in any native language user, just like any cell of our body contains the full-fledged DNA of an individual.
+UG is active in any language, just like any cell of our body contains the full-fledged DNA of an individuum.

-Let us be concrete once again.
-The different linking systems of languages, which are significantly involved in linking the argument expressions to the argument grid of their lexical verbal head, seem to exhaustively partition the system space.
-There is the purely structural way, as in English or Chinese, there are morphological systems with parametrized case assignment, (nomacc, abs-erg, split), there are particle systems like in Japanese and there are mixed structural & morphological systems (as in Icelandic), to name just some of the attested means of alignment.
+Let us be concrete again.
+The different alignment systems of languages, which are significantly involved in linking the argument expressions to the argument grid of their lexical verbal head, seem to exhaustively partition the system space.
+There is the purely structural way, as in English or Chinese, there are morphological systems with parametrized case assignment, (nom-acc, abs-erg, split), there are particle systems like in Japanese and there are mixed structural & morphological systems (as in Icelandic), to name just some of the attested ways of alignment.

-For a UG-theory this means that for a given language all the responsible parameters behind this cornucopia of alternative ways of argument identification must be set and fixed.
-The Chinese grammar is negatively set for the bunch of parameters that define a split-ergative language, and the parameter setting in English calls for decisions on all these UG options and also on the possibility that in present perfect tense the alignment mode could switch from nom-acc to absergative case marking, as in Grusinian.
+For a UG-theory this means that for a given language, all the responsible parameters behind this cornucopia of alternative ways of argument identification must be set.
+The Chinese grammar is negatively set for the bunch of parameters that define a spit-ergative language, and the parameter setting in English calls for decisions on all these UG options and also on the possibility that in present perfect tense the alignment mode could switch from nom-acc to abs-ergative case marking, as in Grusinian.

 Active parameter setting cannot be assumed for all instances of parameters which are not defined in the given language (e.g. Is there a genitive of negation in Mandarin?
 Is there a Dative subject in Afrikaans?
-Is dative a lexical case in intransitive passive in English? ...) since the learner has no chance to meet decisive data.
+Is dative a lexical case in intransitive passive in English? etc.) since the learner has no chance to meet decisive data.
 So, there must be defaults for parameters.
-But if there are defaults, languages would necessarily gravitate towards the defaults (because language acquisition would start in the default mode as a constant attractor) and end up with uniform grammars.
+But if there are defaults, languages would necessarily gravitate towards the defaults and end up with uniform grammars.
 What we observe is the exact opposite.

-The evolutionary view of CEG is confirmed by what we observe.
-There is no pre-specified closed system of variability.
-46 Grammars change in unpredictable ways and they are not always streamlined but they may develop in unexpected ways, sometimes and in rare cases.
-Not only nature is full of unexpected creatures, evolutionary grammar theory provides room for 'exotic' grammars, too, but they are rare, just like exotic life forms in biology.
+The evolutionary view is confirmed by what we observe.
+There is no prespecified closed system of variability.
+Grammars change in unpredictable ways and they are not always streamlined but they may develop in unexpected ways, sometimes and in rare cases.
+Not only nature is full of unexpected creatures, grammar theory provides room for 'exotic' grammars, too, but they are very rare.